- Share dilution

 A conversion discount gives your investor a discount on the price per share when their SAFE turns into equity.
 For example, if your Series A investors are paying $1 per share, your SAFE holder may only have to pay 80 cents per share.

 Not all companies offer a conversion discount.
 Among Carta customers who have a conversion discount, the median conversion discount is 20%.
-In most cases, a valuation cap will be more dilutive than a conversion discount.
+In most cases, a valuation cap will result in more dilution than a conversion discount.

 If a SAFE comes with both a valuation cap and a conversion discount, the investor usually gets whichever option gives them the lower price per share (i.e. more shares for their money).